Val is a life-long practically oriented student of effective emotional and attitudinal responses to the many challenges of life.

 Some time back at our last visit to the Californian branch of family, someone displeased by my calm and relaxed reading a book in psychology said: "I am not a psychologist, I am John Wayne with guns".

 By the way, beside being a John Wayne with guns, he is also a fellow whose chronic self-inflicted stresses probably contributed to a cancer, which he luckily beat.
+Which made one difference between him and his gun-waving idol John Wayne, who really died from a cancer, not at Alamo from bullets of the Generalissimo Santa Anna.

 A man with a briefcase can steal millions more than a man with a gun.